rkilchmn/frontac24/README.md

 BA adds another field to the cart, payment_info.
 This field is tacked onto the end of the FA generated memo.

+## BUGFIX: 0004490: Cannot edit a quick entry transaction properly if the quick entry type changes